 200 SE 4th Street, Oklahoma City

-For a date filled with the thrill of heights, look no further than Climb Up.
+For a date filled with the thrill of heights, look no further than Summit.
 They offer a variety of climbing walls for people of all ages and abilities.
 The Oklahoma City location is in a series of repurposed grain silos, so the climbs stretch to 90 feet in height!
 If you want to climb, but maybe not so high, visit their Norman location.

 The Skirvin Hilton Hotel